 An OKR Champion is an individual in your team in charge of mastering OKR methodology.
 Assigning one in your team is the most effective way to implement OKRs in your team.
 And it works worth both small and big companies.

 When deciding to implement OKRs in your company, you assign a go-to person, who will be responsible for learning all there is to learn about the methodology.
 That person will help you onboard other employees and answer their questions.
-He will also be responsible for making sure, other employees will set OKRs and update their Key Results regularly.

 Even when you’re using an OKR software with great customer support like Weekdone, it is good to have someone inside the team who can make sure there is as little confusion as possible.

-Implementing OKRs in a test team.
+Implement OKRs in a test team

 Another approach is starting out with a smaller test team of 10 people.
 With this approach, a small team (and their manager) will go through an extensive training on how to use OKRs.
 Weekdone offers it to all companies, for instance.
 They will try the methodology out for a quarter or two and then find the best way the system works for your company’s needs.